b12consulting/yds-training-exercise3/README.md

 When you are done, leave the code as-is.
 Do not tidy it up.

-**Reflect before moving on:**
+**Reflect before moving on:** what security issues does your implementation handle?
-- Does your implementation say anything if the email does not exist?
-- Can the same reset token be used more than once?
-- Does your JWT expire?

 ---